 The project index, displayed as My Projects in the Cloud Studio navigation menu, provides a listing of all your Cloud Studio projects, and is where you create a new project or import an existing project.
 Existing projects can be displayed as index cards that can be flipped over to reveal additional information about the project, or can be displayed in a list view.
 From either view, you can also open the project, project logs, or project variables list; export the project; or delete the project.
-For detailed information about all available options, see the page Project Index.

 Creating a new project (New Project), importing a project (Import), or viewing/editing an existing project (View/Edit) opens the project and displays the project designer interface.

 Connector Builder Index

-The Connector Builder index, displayed using the Connector Builder dropdown, provides a listing of custom connectors created with Connector Builder.
+The Connector Builder index, displayed as Connector Builder in the Cloud Studio navigation menu, provides a listing of custom connectors created with Connector Builder.
 Existing connectors can be displayed as cards or in list view, similar to projects.
 From either view, you can create a new connector, import a connector, or edit, delete, or export an existing connector.
-For detailed information about all available options, see the page Connector Builder Index.

 The Connector Builder user interface is covered in a separate section of the documentation, under Connector Builder.